1. A veteran of World War II, Gene Roddenberry created a show about fighting another world war—this time in space.

-Thanks to “Star Trek” fans, America’s first space shuttle orbiter was christened Enterprise.
+8. Thanks to 'Star Trek' fans, America’s first space shuttle orbiter was christened Enterprise.

 In 1976, hundreds of thousands of Trekkies wrote impassioned letters to NASA arguing that the first space shuttle orbiter should be named after the starship Enterprise.
 Though he never mentioned the letter campaign, President Gerald R. Ford expressed his preference for the name “Enterprise,” with its hallowed Navy history, and the space administration’s officials ended up dropping their original choice, Constitution.
 Roddenberry and many original “Star Trek” cast members were on hand to greet the shuttle when it rolled out of the manufacturing facilities in Palmdale, California for its dedication ceremony in September 1976.
 Though Enterprise was used in a number of flight tests, it was never launched into space, and spent much of its life in storage.

-The 2-hour documentary event “50 Years of Star Trek” re-airs Friday, September 9 at 10/9c on HISTORY.
+The two-hour documentary event “50 Years of Star Trek” re-airs Friday, September 9 at 10/9c on HISTORY.
 Watch online now.